The Rock Lookout and Rileys Mountain in Mulgoa

 Dogs: Not allowed

-The Rock Lookout can be accessed via a short trail starting from the car park at the end of Fairlight Road in Mulgoa (see map location).
+The Rock Lookout is accessible via a short trail that begins at the car park located at the end of Fairlight Road in Mulgoa (see location on map).

-To get there from Penrith or the M4 Motorway, follow Mulgoa Road towards the Mulgoa town centre, and turn right into Fairlight Road.
+From Penrith or the M4 Motorway, head along Mulgoa Road towards the Mulgoa town centre, then turn right onto Fairlight Road.

-The parking area at the end of Fairlight Road is reasonably large, so you should be able to secure a spot to park your car.
+The car park at the end of Fairlight Road is fairly spacious, so finding a spot to park should not be an issue.

 Parking area at the end of Fairlight Road in Mulgoa